 About Travel Beats

-Travel Beats is an Indian Diaspora news portal by Indian Eagle, a leading travel organization for overseas Indians having a proven record of booking last minute flights tickets to India.
+Travel Beats is an Indian Diaspora news portal by Indian Eagle, a leading travel organization for overseas Indians having a proven record of booking last minute flights to India.
 We at Travel Beats connect Indians abroad, including Indian Americans with their cultural heritage roots through our stories and features.